What an overnight caregiver does and what it costs

 What is overnight care?

-Overnight care is as individualized as any other type of care, and therefore, there is not one specific way to describe it, explains Quincie Novella, case manager with Salus Homecare.
+Overnight care is as individualized as any other type of care, so there is no one specific way to describe it, explains Quincie Novella, case manager with Salus Homecare.
 “In most cases, it entails a 12-hour shift,” she says.
 “Some agencies provide sleep care where the caregiver sleeps for up to eight hours during their shift.”

 Like daytime care services, overnight caregiving responsibilities generally depend on a senior’s needs.
 “We see clients needing assistance with medications or visiting the bathroom during the night,” says Wootton.
 “Sometimes, clients with dementia will suffer from sundown syndrome, which often manifests itself in wakefulness and wandering at night.”